 1. Find a fitness buddy

 Some of us like to work out on our own, but some of us accomplish more when we are in a team environment.
-If that is you then going to the gym or a class on your own is often un-motivating, boring and can lead to you losing interest in your fitness foals.
+If that is you then going to a class on your own is often un-motivating, boring and can lead to you losing interest in your fitness foals.

 To conquer this find a friend who has similar fitness goals as you do and go with them.
 Finding a fitness pal that will encourage you along the way, and someone you can encourage will help you on your journey and ensure a few laughs along the way.